 None of us like to be told what to do.
 Unfortunately, however, if you’d like to show up in Google search results, you kind of need to listen to Google’s rules.
 Or, as our Senior Interface Developer Micah Joyner puts “you absolutely need to listen to Google, not just ‘kinda’ :).”

 This means integrating your WordPress website with AMP, because in September 2016, Google announced that:

 Later this year, all types of sites that create AMP pages will have expanded exposure across the entire Google Mobile Search results page, like e-commerce, entertainment, travel, recipe sites and many more.

 Thus, if you have a fully animated site, where graphics are moving all over the screen, etc, you probably don’t want to go with AMP.
 A good example is Happy Forecast.
 Cool site, but probably not the best fit for AMP.

 If, however, you have a community or publishing-based website, you definitely want to go with AMP.

 Before you get too excited, AMP doesn’t directly affect organic search results.
 However, AMP does affect clicks, impressions, and user experience, which in turn affects SEO.

 Moreover, at this year’s annual PubCon in Las Vegas, Gary Illyse of Google announced that Google is moving to a “mobile first” mentality.
-Before, mobile friendly sites would rank higher in organic search results if you were searching from a mobile device.
+Before, mobile-friendly sites would rank higher in organic search results if you were searching from a mobile device.
 Now, mobile sites will rank higher in organic search results, regardless of whether or not the individual is searching on a mobile or desktop device.

-Since AMP is the most efficient, effective, and let’s face it, beautiful way of presenting your nonprofit website to your users, integrating with AMP is going to do a lot for the mobile-friend-li-ness of your website.
+Since AMP is the most efficient, effective, and let’s face it, a beautiful way of presenting your nonprofit website to your users, integrating with AMP is going to do a lot for the mobile-friend-li-ness of your website.